Canadian High Arctic Tundra

 The Canadian High Arctic Tundra ecoregion is the northernmost ecoregion in Canada and in North America, except for those on Greenland.
 It encompasses most of the northern Arctic archipelago, from much of Baffin Island, Somerset, and Prince of Wales Islands in the south, through all islands northward to the most northern island in Canada, Ellesmere Island.

-This large ecoregion borders the Canadian Middle Arctic Tundra ecoregion to the south and the Davis Highlands Tundra ecoregion on the eastern edge of Baffin Island.
-The western portion of the Canadian High Arctic Tundra is mostly flat and underlain by sedimentary rocks of the Paleozoic and Mesozoic ages.
-Rugged mountains up to 2,500 m in elevation occur on the north and west coasts of Ellesmere and Axel Heiberg Islands.
-Eastward and southward, most of the ecoregion consists of lowland plains covered by glacial deposits, but major ridges occur on the Parry Island Plateau.
-East of Prince of Wales and Somerset Islands, the terrain consists of plateaus and rocky hills of Precambrian granitic bedrock.
+This vast ecoregion borders the Canadian Middle Arctic Tundra to the south and the Davis Highlands Tundra on the eastern edge of Baffin Island.
+The western portion of the Canadian High Arctic Tundra is predominantly flat, underlain by sedimentary rocks from the Paleozoic and Mesozoic eras.
+Rugged mountains, reaching elevations of up to 2,500 meters, are found along the northern and western coasts of Ellesmere and Axel Heiberg Islands.

-The climate of this ecoregion is high Arctic, characterized by very cold and dry conditions.
-Mean summer temperatures in the northern portion of the ecoregion are only -1.5ºC but reach up to 2ºC in the south.
+The climate of this ecoregion is classified as high Arctic, marked by extremely cold and dry conditions.
+Mean summer temperatures in the northern part of the ecoregion are just -1.5ºC, while in the southern areas, they can reach up to 2ºC.
 Average winter temperatures range from -32ºC in the north to -23ºC in the south.
-Permafrost is continuous and extends up to several hundred meters in depth.
-Average annual precipitation is only 100–200 mm over most of the region but increases to 400 mm in higher areas of Baffin Island.
-The northern portions of this ecoregion have the lowest precipitation in Canada, down to 50 mm annually.
+Permafrost is continuous and extends several hundred meters deep.

-Given the extreme cold and limited moisture, the northern portion of this ecoregion has sparse vegetation of cold-hardy lichens, mosses, and a few vascular plants, mostly sedges such as cottongrass.
-Arctic willow and species of mountain avens are present at lower elevations, along with low-growing herbs such as purple saxifrage, Arctic poppy, and bog sedges.
-In the milder southeastern part of the ecoregion, the vegetation is similar but is often more continuous, with wet areas containing relatively dense growth of wood rush, wire rush, and saxifrages.
+Due to the extreme cold and limited moisture, the northern portion of the ecoregion supports sparse vegetation, consisting of cold-hardy lichens, mosses, and a few vascular plants, primarily sedges like cottongrass.
+Arctic willow and species of mountain avens grow at lower elevations, alongside low-growing herbs such as purple saxifrage, Arctic poppy, and bog sedges.
+In the relatively milder southeastern part of the ecoregion, vegetation is similar but often more continuous, with wet areas supporting denser growths of wood rush, wire rush, and various saxifrages.

-Characteristic mammals found in this ecoregion include polar bears (in coastal areas), the Arctic wolf subspecies, musk ox, barren-ground caribou, and Arctic hare.
-The caribou is the endangered Peary caribou, the smallest subspecies of caribou in North America (violating the generalization known as Bergmann’s Rule, where body size within species of mammals and birds increases with increasing latitude).
+Characteristic mammals in this ecoregion include polar bears (found in coastal areas), the Arctic wolf subspecies, musk ox, barren-ground caribou, and Arctic hare.
+Among these, the caribou is represented by the endangered Peary caribou, the smallest subspecies of caribou in North America, which defies Bergmann’s Rule—a generalization that predicts body size within species of mammals and birds increases with latitude.

-The Peary caribou population dropped from more than 40,000 in 1961 to about 700 in 2009.
-This dramatic decline is linked to an increased number of days with temperatures above freezing, which results in ice layers in the snowpack that hinder foraging.
+The Peary caribou population has declined dramatically, from over 40,000 individuals in 1961 to approximately 700 in 2009.
+This sharp decrease is attributed to an increasing number of days with temperatures above freezing, leading to ice layers in the snowpack that impede foraging.

-Marine mammals include walrus, several species of seals and whales, and the narwhal in southern areas.
-Characteristic birds include king eider, snow goose, rock ptarmigan, northern fulmar, various plovers, sandpipers, seabirds, hoary redpoll, snow bunting, and, especially in the south, gyrfalcon, snowy owl, and species of jaegers.
-Breeding populations of Ross’s gulls and ivory gulls also occur in this ecoregion.
+Marine mammals in the region include walruses, several species of seals and whales, and narwhals in southern areas.
+Notable bird species include the king eider, snow goose, rock ptarmigan, northern fulmar, various plovers, sandpipers, seabirds, hoary redpoll, and snow bunting.
+In the southern parts of the ecoregion, species such as the gyrfalcon, snowy owl, and various jaegers are prominent.
+Breeding populations of Ross’s gulls and ivory gulls are also found within this ecoregion.

 -